eclipse-ibeji/ibeji/docs/tutorials/vehicle_model_tutorial.md

 Similarly, in the HVAC module, there are two submodules: ambient_air_temperature and is_air_conditioning_active.
 These represent the `AmbientAirTemperature` and `IsAirConditioningActive` properties in the `hvac.json` DTDL.
 Each submodule has an ID, NAME, DESCRIPTION, and TYPE constant, which correspond to the `@id`, `name`, `description`, and `schema` fields in DTDL.

-This Rust code is a way to use a DTDL model in a Rust program, with each DTDL element represented as a Rust constant or type.
+This Rust code is a way to use a DTDL model in a Rust program, with each DTDL element represented as a Rust module,constant, or type.
 You can translate a DTDL model into other programming languages.
 Use the `@id` fields in your DTDL model as guidance to code your vehicle model.